-Freak am I lovin’ this mobile setup I’ve created for Reason Studios.
-It’s based around Reason, Apple MacBook Pro M1, Apple iPad Pro 11”, Apple 11” Magic Keyboard and Novation Launchpad X.
+Freak am I lovin’ this mobile setup I’ve created for Reason (Reason Studios).
+It’s based around an Apple MacBook Pro M1, Apple iPad Pro 11”, Apple 11” Magic Keyboard and Novation Launchpad X.

 I use my iPad Pro as a wireless second display using macOS’s Sidecar feature.
 I use the iPad Pro’s Magic Keyboard to prop the iPad up as it floats the iPad above the Launchpad X. This makes it as if the two were designed together.
 Thankfully Novation made the Launchpad X thin enough to do this.